tracymu/api-tutorial/index.md

 ## Why learn APIs?

-Teaching you how to use APIs will let you write much more interesting websites full of content from the web.
+Learning to use APIs will allow you to write much more interesting websites full of content from the web.
 Other examples of powerful things you can do with APIs include using existing accounts like Facebook or GitHub to log into your website conveniently, providing relevant related photos from Flickr or Instagram, and showing data laid out on a map.
 For example, it only takes a few lines of JavaScript to [add a Google map in your application](https://developers.google.com/maps/documentation/javascript/adding-a-google-map).
 By using a map API like Google's, Google takes care of the complicated map functionality, leaving you to focus on just the functionality of your own application.

 ![API diagram]({{ site.url }}/images/api-diagram.png)